How do I check my coding notice?

 Your new employer must get this information directly from you, not, for example, third hand from your manager.
 They must keep a record of the facts and how they got them.
 Your employer also needs to know your employment history for the current tax year, so that they use the correct tax code.
 They should ask you to declare which of the following three categories you fall under:

-A. This is your first job since last 6 April and you have not been receiving taxable jobseeker's allowance, employment and support allowance, taxable incapacity benefit, state pension or occupational pension.
+A. This is your first job since last 6 April and you have not been receiving taxable jobseeker's allowance, employment and support allowance, taxable incapacity benefit, state pension, works pension or private pension.

-B. This is your only job, but since last 6 April you have had another job, or have received taxable jobseeker's allowance, employment and support allowance or taxable incapacity benefit.
-You do not receive a state or occupational pension.
+B. Since last 6 April you have had another job, or have received taxable jobseeker's allowance, employment and support allowance or taxable incapacity benefit.
+You do not receive a state, works pension or private pension.

-C. You have another job or receive a state or occupational pension.
+C. You have another job and/or receive a state, works or private pension.

 Your employer should also ask questions about whether or not you have a student loan and if so, whether you have a Plan 1, Plan 2, postgraduate loan or a mixture of types of loan.
 This refers to whether you are obliged to start repaying your student loan and whether your employer should make deductions from your wages.
 So if you are still studying, it is unlikely to apply to you.
-If you are paying the Student Loan Company directly, which may be the case if you have almost completed repaying your loan, then do not inform your employer that you have a loan otherwise you will end up repaying too much.
-We cover this in more detail in our student loans section on our sister website, Tax Guide for Students.
+If you are paying the Student Loans Company directly, which may be the case if you have almost completed repaying your loan, then do not inform your employer that you have a loan otherwise you will end up repaying too much.
+Instead, you can confirm that you are making repayments direct to the Student Loans Company by agreement.
+We cover this in more detail in our student loans section on our sister website Tax Guide for Students.

 Depending on your answers to the new starter questions, your employer will use one of the following PAYE codes: